 * The figure is visibly floating on a pin or has one leg not firmly glued down – lowers Workmanship and Presentation

-* Basing materials like sand, gravel, or stones are unpainted – lowers Workmanship and Presentation, also reflects a little on Painting Skill since this is an area where you could be using to demonstrate the ability to paint different kinds of materials and textures
+* Basing materials like sand, gravel, or stones are unpainted – lowers Workmanship and Presentation, also reflects a little on Painting Skill since you could be using the way you paint these materials to demonstrate the ability to paint different kinds of textures

 Base Factors that are Neutral to Scoring

 * Figure is on a plain black base, clear flying stand, wood plinth or similar with no basing elements added